 There are three Spheres of Meaningful Student Involvement that should be recognized.

-A. Core Sphere: Locations
+Core Sphere: Locations

 The Core Sphere of Meaningful Student Involvement is comprised of several locations for where students can be engaged as partners in learning, teaching and leadership.
 While I have identified specific activities throughout the school where student voice happens, this specific sphere reflects a larger systemic approach to integrating students as partners throughout the education system.
 There are six sections in the Core Sphere that show where Student/Adult Partnerships are formed and affected.

 This is the crux of teaching, learning, and assessment in all schools.
 Teachers study, practice, and critically examine pedagogy, often identifying places where student voice can strengthen their practice.
 Pedagogy includes curriculum and informal assessments, as well as teaching styles and learning tools including technology and textbooks.
 Meaningful Student Involvement should be reflected in the ways teachers teach, classrooms are managed, and learning is assessed, starting in classroom and rippling throughout the entirety of the system.
+(Learn about Meaningful Student Involvement in classroom pedagogy.)

 The environment for teaching, learning and leadership throughout schools is determined by many factors including relationships, relevance, rigor and responsibility.
 The environment includes relationships between students, including bullying and peer helpers, as well as student-teacher relationships, and relationships between every adult throughout education.
 Meaningful Student Involvement informs all relationships between students and adults throughout schools and the education system, from school counselors to principals to district staff to the state school board.
+(Learn about Meaningful Student Involvement in the school environment.)

 Student government, clubs, sports, and any other activity not directed by classroom learning happens in extracurricular activities.
 Extracurricular activities include anytime a student spends in school when they are not earning credits, including clubs, sports and student government, as well as cafeteria time, library usage, theater and more.
 The efficacy of out-of-classroom learning should be deeply informed by Meaningful Student Involvement by embracing students as active drivers of activities, opportunities and outcomes through extracurricular functions of all kinds.
+(Learn about Meaningful Student Involvement in extracurricular activities.)

 Building principals, local and state boards of education, district and state education agency staff, and federal politicians fall into this category.
 Meaningful Student Involvement should be infused through equitable partnerships with education leaders, and should not negate, deny or otherwise silence any students.
 Leadership activities include building administration, teacher committees, district policy-making including school boards, state administration including grant administration, professional standards, building assessments, program reviews, and formal assessments of student learning.
 Decision-making efficacy, ongoing relevance and empowered outcomes can all happen through Meaningful Student Involvement throughout these processes.
+(Learn about Meaningful Student Involvement in education leadership.)

-A-5.
 Formal School Improvement

 Every K-12 public school must strive to constantly improve, innovate and transform in order to meet the needs of today’s students and tomorrow’s society.
 This includes data-driven assessments of school performance; qualitative evidence of student and adults’ opinions about school achievement; analysis and data; prioritization of issues according to research-demonstrated outcomes; whole school planning; student/adult partnered implementation; and ongoing monitoring by students and adults that re-informs the process of assessments.
 In order to do this, Meaningful Student Involvement is infused throughout formal school improvement plans and actions by integrating students as partners.
 This process can lead students and educators towards powerful outcomes for all learners.
+(Learn about Meaningful Student Involvement in school improvement.)

-A-6.
 Public Action for School Transformation

 Students around the world are asserting themselves into local, state, national and international dialogues about education transformation and other essential conversations about schools.
 They are doing this by engaging as public citizens who are leading student organizing, participating in community-led school transformation and other active protest movements.
 Meaningful Student Involvement can be an engine of this action, serving to embrace and empower students through deep learning and substantive outcomes that sustain their roles throughout time.
+(Learn about Meaningful Student Involvement in public action for school transformation.)

 The six components of the core sphere hold almost all activities that occur throughout education.
 That is because every adult throughout the education system can benefit from Meaningful Student Involvement.
 When adults throughout the education system realize and enact that, more and more students will have room to become meaningfully involved.